Last updated on May 11, 2026

 From a pure numbers perspective, a Commander’s Bundle is very worth it if you find it for the MSRP of $109.99, or close to it.

 Looking at the Avatar Commander’s Bundle, it contains a Collector Booster (MSRP: $37.99) and nine Play Boosters (MSRP: $6.99 each).
 On their own, those total about $100 of value.
-Then consider that there’s 30 lands, including some foils and Appa arts, plus three Commander staples with exclusive art: Sol Ring, Arcane Signet, and Swiftfoot Boots.
-Since these prints are only available in this product, I expect them to be worth more than the usual reprints we get in Commander precons, and these three cards and the 30 lands should more than make up for the remaining $10.
+Then consider the 30 lands, including some foils and Appa arts, plus three Commander staples with exclusive art: Sol Ring, Arcane Signet, and Swiftfoot Boots, and two promos.
+These prints are only available in this product, so Ring and Signet are worth more a bit more than the usual reprints we get in Commander precons, and these promo cards and the 30 lands more than make up for the remaining $10 of MSRP.

-You also have two out of a possible 10 Booster Fun cards, reprints of spells that only appear in these slots, not in any other Avatar product.
+The two out of a possible 10 Booster Fun cards with the elemental frame which are reprints of spells that only appear in these slots, not in any other Avatar product.
 Besides the actual booster contents, these are lottery ticket slots that could make the individual bundle you open worth a lot more that the price you pay.
 These Booster Fun cards are almost all money cards in their other prints, since the cycle of Commander 2020 free spells is here in full and there are five possible tutors in the other slots.
-There’s a fair amount of variation; other Fierce Guardianship prints are usually worth somewhere in the $40-50 range as of early November, 2025, but Obscuring Haze is in the $5-8 range.
-Most of the tutors are around $10-20 range.
-But regardless of what you pull, the Commander’s Bundle should be worth it.
+There’s a fair amount of variation; the Deflecting Swat is at the top end and goes for about $75 while Obscuring Haze at the low end is valued around $10.
+In my book, the Commander’s Bundle should be worth it.

-Given all of that, I think that an Avatar Commander’s Bundle should be worth your money for up to about $140-150, if we estimate that those Booster Fun cards will be worth somewhere between $15-20 each.
-This all presumes that Avatar boosters sell for their MSRP, but the product’s popularity and other factors could affect the prices at different sources.
-If you’re shopping for a Bundle, compare different sources, both for the Commander’s Bundle and the boosters it contains.
+Given all of that, I think that an Avatar Commander’s Bundle is worth your money for up to about $140, with my estimation that those Booster Fun cards are worth more than $10 each.
+This all presumes that Avatar boosters continue to sell for their MSRP, but the product’s popularity and other factors could affect the prices at different sources.

 Wrap Up